SIMPLE DIET AND TRAINING

 The first is that you must train with intensity.
 Trust me, even the most basic of training programs can get fantastic results when you are actually pushing yourself in each workout.

 The second thing is proper exercise selection.
 We probably don’t want to replace barbell rows and deadlifts what those cool-looking cable pulldowns you saw on Instagram, you get me?
-There are certain exercises which are head and shoulders above everything else when it comes to building muscle so if we take things “back to basics” then we definitely want to keep doing these.
-They include barbell squats, deadlifts, bent-over rows, walking lunges, and upper body presses.
+There are certain exercises which are head and shoulders above everything else when it comes to building muscle so we definitely want to be doing plenty of these.

 simple diet plan that works